Best tubeless tyre puncture repair tools 2025: for road and gravel tyres

 SWORD Plug Kit

 What happened?
-The Sword tool is supplied with gigantic strips that I struggled to insert; however, it was easily installed into the ends of drop bars.
-There is no obvious storage for extra plugs, and the only option for Pre-loaded is that the plugs are left loose inside the bar and can dry out or stick to the inside of the bar.
+The Sword tool is supplied with gigantic strips that I struggled to insert; however, it was easily installed into the ends of the drop bars.
+There is no obvious storage for extra plugs.
+The only option for pre-loaded plugs is to leave them loose inside the bar, which can cause them to dry out or stick to the inside of the bar.

 While the traditional flat kit of tyre levers, tube, pump (or CO2 inflator) and multi-tool is the core basics you should have on every ride, the addition of a tubeless plugger can make the difference whether or not you need to use those resources.
 To find the right plug tool for you, consider a few variables: